d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 Search is performed using the name of the AMI.
 You are free to give only part of the name.
-You can alse use the `full-report` option to display more details.
+You can also use the `full-report` option to display more details.

 ```console
 $ amicleaner --mapping-key name --mapping-values front --full-report --keep-previous 8